ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 The system prompt is critical.
 It defines the agent’s role, scope, and guardrails.

-We read it from a separate text file:
+It is read from a separate text file:

 ```python
 # bring in the system instructions